 The first session can vary depending on the situation that the student is in.
 If your son or daughter has a quiz or test very soon, I will find a way to meet with you immediately.
 We will discuss the areas of math where there are obvious strengths and the areas that are troublesome.
 There is no charge for the time spent before the tutoring begins.
 I have found repeatedly that it helps put us all at ease to sit together in the den and talk about what the problems are and how long math has been difficult.

-As I mentioned, I will correspond with the teacher to stay current with all dates of upcoming assessments and to ask the teacher's opinion of any noticeable problems in the class.
+I will correspond with the teacher to stay current with all dates of upcoming assessments and to ask the teacher's opinion of any noticeable problems in the class.
 I will ask how much your child is participating in class, if there are distractions from the other students, and if the teacher has some suggestions that can be tried.

 I like to spend 15 to 20 minutes at the beginning of the first session working some general math problems that shouldn't be too difficult.
 It helps me determine how much material from previous years is being retained and how the student goes about solving a problem.